 In September 2020, the Commission released a solicitation for an environmental consultant to conduct a feasibility study and prepare CEQA documentation to evaluate decommissioning alternatives for the disposition of the island, onshore facility, and causeway.
 Decommissioning alternatives include retention of the island and causeway, retention of the island and removal of the causeway, removal of both the island and causeway, and repurposing options for the island and onshore site, which may involve partial removal of remaining facilities.

-Eight highly qualified firms submitted responses.
+Eight highly qualified firms responded.
 Staff interviewed the four most qualified candidates and selected Padre Associates, Inc. as the Phase 2 contractor.
-Staff anticipates releasing a draft Feasibility Study in the 1st quarter of 2022.
-Staff will facilitate a town hall to present the draft once it is released.
-The Feasibility Study will be followed by CEQA analysis and documentation, which will likely take 12 to 15 months to complete if an Environmental Impact Report (EIR) is required.
+In August 2022, the Commission adopted a proposed project and various alternatives, informed by the final Feasibility Study, to analyze in the EIR for the Phase 2 project.
+The EIR process will likely take 12 to 15 months to complete.
 All aspects of Phase 2 will include extensive public outreach and stakeholder engagement.
 We established an email address where the public can submit decommissioning ideas and comments, which is Rincon.Phase2@slc.ca.gov.

 - Phase 3